-A retreat of board and committee members was held on 23 August 2008 to develop a structured plan for FY2009 with key initiatives, goals and programmes identified.
+A retreat of board and committee members was held in August 2007 to develop a structured plan for FY2008 with key initiatives, goals and programmes identified.
 Based on the Council's mission, the Board established the following to be its core programmes:

-- Fundraising for a common pool of funds - Grant making and capacity building from this common pool of funds - Coordination and networking of its member organisations - Volunteer raising and matching - Formation of the Catholic community on living its social mission - Development and implementation of a community strategy - Communicating with its members and the Catholic community
+- Fundraising for a common pool of funds - Grant-making and capacity building from this common pool of funds - Coordination and networking of its member organisations - Volunteer raising and matching - Formation of the Catholic community on living its social mission - Development of a community strategy - Communicating with its members and the Catholic community

-Board Committees developed their work plans for FY2009 and identified the key objectives and goals for each area of the programmes.
+Board Committees developed their work plans for FY2008 and identified the key objectives and goals for each area of the programmes.
 The committee chairpersons monitor the programme outcomes against their defined goals and update the Board on the progress of the programmes and services.